samelhousseini/km-openai/README.md

 1. Using both Redis and Cognitive Search (Semantic Search) as tools for the LangChain Agent.
 Also, added Bing as a third tool, which can be enabled or disabled.

 1. Added filtering support in the Bot HTTP request API.
 This would be useful for things like multi-tenant demos, and filtering on docuemnts with an original source language.
+Use `"filter":"field:value"` in the HTTP request e.g. `"filter":"orig_lang:en"`.

 1. Automatic segmenting / chunking of documents with overlap based on the specified number(s) of tokens for each OpenAI model to generate embeddings.